Software keeps getting harder to operate

 SaaS keeps adding integrations, permissions, AI features, and role-based workflows.

-ModelNex AI, also searched as "Model Nex AI," is the AI execution layer for complex SaaS products.
+ModelNex AI, also searched as "Model Nex AI," is the agentic judgment platform for healthcare from Precept Labs.

 These are the clearest paths for understanding the product, exploring demos, reviewing pricing, reading documentation, and contacting the team.